idiscipulo/sms-health/README.md

 6) Enter `make` to run the make.bat file

 ### To Use
 Your new app should now process any SMS messages that you send to your Twilio number.
+Note that with a trial account you must register your number for Twilio to recieve messages.